 Lanai – This space must be neat and clean at all times.
 Each resident is required to return all personal and baby items to her room each evening.
 The table and chairs need to be wiped down weekly, and the rug needs to be vacuumed at least once a week and more often if needed.
 All plants must be watered weekly and more frequently in the summer heat.

 Please turn off all electrical devises when not in use especially overhead lights, computers, etc. Conservation is important for lowering overhead expenses.
-Warnings will be given, and if the resident still doesn’t comply and is wasting valuable resources they may be asked to leave.
+Warnings will be given, and if the resident still doesn’t comply and is wasting valuable resources, they may be asked to leave.
 Please conserve energy!

 Divine Mercy House Resident Agreement Form